What You Need to Know About the Baby Care Centers at Disney World

 Nobody puts baby in a corner… except for Hollywood Studios!
 We are reasonably certain the Baby Care Center at Hollywood Studios was an afterthought.
 The smallest of the baby care centers, we use the center as a last resort.
 Headed toward the Guest Services building located to the left as you enter the park.
 Bypass the Guest Services line and walk straight in.
 When you are in Guest Services, you will see a door to the left labeled Baby Care Center.
-Most of the time, we’ve used this space; the door is left open, which is noisy for Guest Services and noisy for folks in the Baby Care Center.
+Most of the time we’ve used this space, the door is left open, which is noisy for Guest Services and noisy for folks in the Baby Care Center.
 Enter directly into a small space to sit with a few benches and a cartoon playing on the TV.
 To the left of this space are two rooms that provide privacy as you can draw a curtain closed.
 In each of the two rooms is a rocking chair and a small bench.
-It’s easy to miss one of the rooms, as it is behind the entrance door that is usually left open, as noted before.
+It’s easy to miss one of the rooms, as it is behind the entrance door that is usually left open.
 You are welcome to bring your stroller in at this Baby Care Center, but it’s rather tricky trying to fit in one of these rooms with it.
 The best way to describe these rooms… a changing room you would find in a department store.
 Our tip, if possible, is to leave the stroller outside to give yourself more room.
 The changing center has a few tables and a small bathroom.
-There are no baby sundry items available in this location, but a small kitchenette if you need to rinse something or warm something up in the microwave.
+No baby sundry items are available in this location, but a small kitchenette if you need to rinse something or warm something up in the microwave.
 Hollywood Studios doesn’t have the same draw for small children like the other parks do, so we assume this is why the Baby Care Center didn’t need to be very large.
 Privacy and quiet is tricky in this location, but again we are thankful at least it’s available when necessary.

 3 – Epcot